 - 2 Tbs water

 - ¼ tsp kosher salt

 - ¼ tsp red pepper flakes

 - Put all the ingredients for the Hoisin Honey Pulled Pork in the slow cooker and cook on low 8-10 hours until fall apart tender.
 Use two forks to break up the meat.

 - While the pork is cooking, prepare the Pickled Cucumber Salad.
 In a medium bowl, toss together the salad ingredients.
 Refrigerate until ready to serve.

-- Spray the bread slices well with cooking spray, then toast each side under the over broiler.
+- Spray the bread slices well with cooking spray, then toast in a toaster, toaster oven, or under the oven broiler.

 - Serve the Hoisin Honey Pulled Pork on toasty bread topped with Pickled Cucumber Salad.

 Calorie count is purely an estimate calculated using an online application to serve as a guide and not to be taken as accurate nutritional information.
 Percent Daily Values are based on a 2,000 calorie diet.